jmagman/flutter-wiki/Testing-the-engine.md

 As best practice, favor adding unit tests if possible since instrumented tests are, by nature, non-hermetic, slow and flaky.

-End-to-end tests on Android are currently not running on CI [#55326](https://github.com/flutter/flutter/issues/55326)
+End-to-end tests on Android are run on presubmit for flutter/engine PRs.

 ## Objective-C - iOS embedding